 Find all the relevant information for what will be happening in Year 4 on this class page.

-As a part of homework, children will be provided with various tasks to be completed over each half term.
-The tasks will be based around English, Maths, Big Question and Science.
-Children will earn raffle tickets for each task competed.
-Children can finish the tasks at their own pace, ensuring all the tasks are done by the deadline provided.
+As a part of homework, children will be provided with a range of tasks linked to Maths, English and the Big Question.
+Homework is given out each half term.
+Raffle tickets are awarded for each task based on creativity and challenge.
+Children complete tasks at their own pace and in any order.
+All tasks must be completed by the deadline.
 At the end of each half term, we will draw some raffle tickets from the class box where children will earn some prizes.

 - Spring DT Knowledge Organiser